Richard Stephen Ritchie

-Brigadier General Richard Stephen "Steve" Ritchie (born June 25, 1942) served as an officer in the United States Air Force and the Colorado Air National Guard, and a general officer in the Air Force Reserve.
+Brigadier General Richard Stephen Ritchie (born June 25, 1942) served as an officer in the United States Air Force and the Colorado Air National Guard, and a general officer in the Air Force Reserve.
 Ritchie joined Navy Commander Randy Cunningham as the only two pilots (along with three airborne weapon systems officers) among the five American aces during the Vietnam War.
 Ritchie is a recipient of the Air Force Cross, the second highest military decoration that can be awarded to a member of the United States Air Force.
+Additionally, he is the 30th most decorated service member in United States history.

 Early life

 Ritchie was born June 25, 1942, in Reidsville, North Carolina, the son of an American Tobacco Company executive.
-He was a star quarterback for Reidsville High School, despite breaking his leg twice, graduating in 1960.
+He was a star quarterback for Reidsville High School, despite breaking his leg twice, and graduated in 1960.
 In 1964, he graduated with a Bachelor of Science degree in Engineering Science from the United States Air Force Academy, where, as a "walk-on", he became the starting halfback for the Falcons varsity football team in 1962 and 1963, playing his final game in the 1963 Gator Bowl.

 Ritchie was described by his peers as being a jock, and by General Robin Olds, who admired him greatly, as being "brilliant" but thinking himself "God's gift" (cocky and egotistical).
 According to one of the intelligence officers of the 555th Tactical Fighter Squadron, Ritchie was often lacking in self-discipline, with a personal trademark of using too much Old Spice cologne.
 (Ritchie's retort was that the pilots' locker room was too odoriferous.)

 Professionally, Ritchie was a gifted and dedicated flyer who constantly maintained his skills by flying every two or three days.
 With consistently high performance evaluations, high scores in undergraduate pilot training and replacement training courses, and achieving a thorough understanding of the weapons systems he used, he earned opportunities to place himself in the forefront of USAF fighter pilots, where he became known for his "intelligent aggression".